How to Make Goat or Cow’s Milk Yogurt

 - Remove from the yogurt maker when it reaches the desired consistency

 When Something Goes Wrong:

 Sometimes yogurt doesn’t come out perfectly.
 There are a number of reasons that a batch might not turn out.
 Here are some of the more common problems that can occur:

-- Yogurt smells bad, tastes off, or is slimy – milk had bad bacteria in it, the starter culture was old, or equipment was not clean – pasteurize milk, use a new starter, and sterilize equipment.
+- Yogurt smells bad, tastes off, or is slimy – milk had bad bacteria in it, the starter culture was old, or the equipment was not clean – pasteurize milk, use a new starter, and sterilize equipment.

-- Milk didn’t turn into yogurt – culture was too old or milk was too hot when culture was added – this will kill the good bacteria.
+- Milk didn’t turn into yogurt – culture was too old or milk was too hot when the culture was added – this will kill the good bacteria.